 Act.
-This means that a child must not be made to suffer in any way because, for example, her mother has made a complaint of sex discrimination against the school, or her brother has claimed that a teacher is bullying him because he is gay, whether or not the mother or brother was acting in good faith.
+This means that a child must not be made to suffer in any way because, for example, their parent has made a complaint of sex discrimination against the school, or their sibling has claimed that a teacher is bullying them because they are gay, whether or not the parent or sibling was acting in good faith.

-If a pupil has himself or herself done a protected act - such as making a complaint of discrimination against a teacher - then the child's own good faith will be relevant.
-For example, if the parent's complaint is based on information from her son and the son was deliberately lying, it is not victimisation for the school to punish him in the same way as it might do any other dishonest pupil.
-Unless it can be clear that the mother was also acting in bad faith (for example that she knew her son was lying) it would still be unlawful to victimise her for pursuing the complaint.
+If a pupil themselves have taken action as part of a protected act - such as making a complaint of discrimination against a teacher - then the child's own good faith will be relevant.
+For example, if the parent's complaint is based on information from their child and the child was deliberately lying, it is not victimisation for the school to punish the child in the same way as it might do any other dishonest pupil.
+Unless it can be clear that the parent was also acting in bad faith (for example that they knew their child was lying) it would still be unlawful to victimize them for pursuing the complaint.